sdimitri31/Tao-Bot-Maker/README.txt

 Changelog :

+Version 0.4.4 :
+- Fix : Removed currently loaded sequence from being selectable in action view "Sequence" and "ImageSearch" to prevent unwanted infinite loop

 Version 0.4.3 :
 - Add : Check if there is unsaved changes before closing
 - Add : Check if there is unsaved changes before changing sequence